HQSquantumsimulations/qoqo_examples/documentation/src/high-level/program.md

 # QuantumProgram and Variable-Replacement

 A `QuantumProgram` allows the user to call it with a list of free `float` parameters.
 It contains a `measurement` with quantum circuits that contain symbolic parameters.
-Circuits with symbolic parameters can not be simulated or executed on real hardware.
+Circuits with symbolic parameters cannot be simulated or executed on real hardware.
 The symbolic parameters need to be replaced with real floating point numbers first.
 A `QuantumProgram` contains a list of the free parameters (`input_parameter_names`) and can automatically replace the parameters when it is executed.
 It replaces the parameters by its `run` methods and returns the result.

 As an example we will use the measurement from [PauliZProduct](pauliz.md) with a state`|psi>` parameterized by an angle between `|0>` and `|1>`.